awchiu23/CryptoTools/README.md

 ## FTXLender
 - This tools runs on a loop and automatically modifies your loan sizes one minute before every reset
-- Universe: USD, BTC, ETH
+- Universe: USD, BTC, ETH, XRP

 ## KrakenAlerter
 - This tool is for monitoring differences of Kraken spots to FTX spots